tjdharamsi/E4571-Personalisation-Theory-Project/README.md

 ## Approach

-In this project, we have used a hybrid approach in creating the recommender algorithm which is based on both content-based and context-based collaborative filtering.
+In this project, we shall use a hybrid approach in creating the recommender algorithm which is based on both content-based and context-based collaborative filtering.
 This gives the recommender system a nice balance.

+Currently, the project is in Phase I, which involves exploration of business case and implementation of baseline models on the data as mentioned in the [project guideline](https://github.com/Dharamsitejas/E4571-Personalisation-Theory-Project/blob/master/Part1/documents/mini_project_instructions.pdf).

+**Phase I**: We have implemented two different types of algorithms from scratch and have compared them with competitive models available from other packages.
+These two algorithms are Non-negative Matrix Factorization (NMF)

 ## Feedback